Are you looking for the best things to do in Bahrain? This guide includes them all.

 * Feel more confident with someone waiting for you at the airport when you pre-book a transfer with Hoppa, a reliable and safe service for solo females.

-- Can I drink the water?
+- Can I drink the water in Bahrain?
 It’s not advisable to drink tap water.
 You can take a water filter flask with you or buy bottled water.

 - Any ATMs?
 Yes, there are several banks here.